Katerynakulik/yoga/README.md

 | berlin.html | ![screenshot](documentation/lighthouse_berlin_m.png) | ![screenshot](documentation/lighthouse_berlin_d.png) |
 | 404.html | ![screenshot](documentation/lighthouse_404_m.png) | ![screenshot](documentation/lighthouse_404_d.png) |
 | success.html | ![screenshot](documentation/lighthouse_success_m.png) | ![screenshot](documentation/lighthouse_success_d.png) |

+### Bugs

+There are inaccuracies that I believe could be improved or changed.
+However, this would require consultation with a designer.
+Perhaps the blocks of text on the images need to be rearranged.
+Although I would prefer to hide three quarters of the text under the ‘read more’ button and process it using JavaScript.
+I did not find any obvious errors.